wanghaisheng/responsive-landing-page-starter/content/blog/en/create-a-conference-call-with-java-dr.md

 ### Purchasing a Number

-You will need a Nexmo number to receive phone calls.
-If you do not have a number, you can use the Nexmo CLI to purchase one:
+You will need a Vonage number to receive phone calls.
+If you do not have a number, you can use the Vonage CLI to purchase one:

 ```bash
 vonage numbers:buy NUMBER COUNTRYCODE